nortikin/sverchok/docs/Unit_00/soft_intro_01.rst

 2. **Switch a View**:

-   Then you switch the resulting second 3DView to a NodeView (Node Editor)
+   Now you have two windows, switch one of them in the Editor Type dropdown to Sverchok Nodes

    |switchview|